Smartmontools

 smartmontools (S.M.A.R.T.
 Monitoring Tools) is a set of utility programs (smartctl and smartd) to control and monitor computer storage systems using the Self-Monitoring, Analysis and Reporting Technology (S.M.A.R.T.) system built into most modern (P)ATA, Serial ATA, SCSI/SAS and NVMe hard drives.

 smartmontools displays early warning signs of hard drive problems detected by S.M.A.R.T., often giving notice of impending failure while it is still possible to back data up.

-From late 2010 ATA Error Recovery Control configuration has been supported by smartmontools, allowing it to configure many desktop-and laptop-class hard drives for use in a RAID array and vice versa.
+From late 2010 ATA Error Recovery Control configuration has been supported by smartmontools, allowing it to configure many desktop- and laptop-class hard drives for use in a RAID array and vice versa.

 Most Linux distributions provide the smartmontools package.

 User interface

 Native

 smartctl and smartd have a command-line interface.
-By default the output of smartctl is in human readable form; to aid logic trying to parse this output, JSON output is also available.
+By default the output of smartctl is in human readable form; for programmatic use, JSON output is also available.